survivejs/webpack-book/manuscript/extending/01_loaders.md

 T> If you want to capture the output to a file, use either `fs.writeFileSync('./output.txt', result.result)` or its asynchronous version as discussed in [Node documentation](https://nodejs.org/api/fs.html).

-T> It is possible to refer to loaders installed to the local project by name instead of resolving a full path to them.
+T> It's possible to refer to loaders installed to the local project by name instead of resolving a full path to them.
 Example: `loaders: ['raw-loader']`.

 ## Implementing an Asynchronous Loader